talmeym/regurgitator-core/README.md

 ----------

 regurgitator-core provides the following basic steps:
-- sequence - a collections of steps, run one after another
+- sequence - a collection of steps, run one after another
 - decision - a collection of steps where ``rules`` and ``conditions`` dictate which steps are run
 - create-parameter - store a piece of information, with a name and a type, to be used in a response
 - build-paramerer - build a piece of information using a ``value builder``, which can incorporate other parameters